 Under special circumstances, multiyear proposals, up to three years, will be considered, based on the following conditions:

-- One of WNPA’s key goals is interpretation—turning research findings into relevant, engaging narratives that both inform and entertain park visitors.
-The Research Committee looks favorably on applications that include a plan for creative interpretation-related products of research that will have a direct impact on visitor interpretation.
+• One of WNPA’s key goals is interpretation—turning research findings into relevant, authentic, inclusive, and engaging narratives that both inform and entertain park visitors.
+The Research Committee looks favorably on applications that include a plan for accessible, inclusive, and creative interpretation-related products of research that will have a direct impact on visitor interpretation, particularly products that authentically represent diverse perspectives or reflect on civic engagement in the parks.

 Online Grant Proposal

-All proposals and renewal budget request(s) must be approved and submitted by the benefiting/host park superintendent online through the WNPA web portal.
+All proposals must be approved and submitted by the benefiting/host park superintendent online through the WNPA web portal.
 Links to the applications are located at the top and bottom of this page along with an option to download the complete RFP.

 Deadline for Submission

-For fiscal year 2023 second round project funding consideration, all proposals and renewal budget request(s) must be submitted through the WNPA web portal from January 23 2023 through April 28, 2023 or until the allocated funding is exhausted .
+For fiscal year 2024 project funding consideration, all proposals must be submitted through the WNPA web portal from October 2, 2023 through February 29, 2024 or until notice of allocated funding being exhausted, at which time the cycle will close.

 WNPA Contact Information